utopia-22/guess/README.md

 ## How to Play

 1. Enter your guess in the input field.
-2. Click the "Check" button or press the "Enter" key to submit your guess.
+2. Press the "Enter" key to submit your guess.
 3. Receive feedback on your guess and try to guess the correct number in the fewest attempts possible.
 4. The game will display a congratulatory message when you guess the correct number.